wuzhe0912/blog-docusaurus/docs/Frontend/frontend-note.md

 ---
-id: frontend-intro
+id: frontend-note
-title: ⚔️ Frontend Introduction
+title: ⚔️ Frontend Note
-slug: /frontend-intro
+slug: /frontend-note
 ---

 > _The best time to plant a tree was 20 years ago.
 The second best time is now._